 In recognition of federal labor laws regarding children and the potential risk to children’s safety on a construction site, no one under the age of 16 is allowed on a construction site while construction is in progress.
 Further, no one under the age of 18 is allowed to do any ultra-hazardous activities, which includes the use of power tools or motor vehicles, demolition, roofing or working from a height of six feet or more, or excavation operations.
-In addition, during blitz builds many tasks are going on simultaneously and it is difficult to limit teenagers to age-appropriate activities.
+In addition, during blitz builds many tasks are going on simultaneously and it is difficult to limit minors to age-appropriate activities.
 Therefore, blitz build volunteers must be at least 18 to participate.
-Children, ages 14 and 15, may paint or landscape a Habitat house, but only on days when there is no active construction happening at the site.
+Minors, ages 14 and 15, may paint or landscape a Habitat house, but only on days when there is no active construction happening at the site.

 ReStore volunteers may be 14 or older and must be 16 or older to work beyond the front showroom.
 We can also look to provide unique, appropriate opportunities for those who may be younger than 14.

 All minors must complete a liability waiver and have it signed by their parent or guardian.